Chemical Facility Anti-Terrorism Standards (CFATS) Process

 The Chemical Security Assessment Tool (CSAT) is a secure, online portal that helps facilities maneuver through the CFATS process.
 The portal houses the CFATS-related applications.

-- Register your facility for access to CSAT.
 After registering your facility, CISA will email you a user identification and password to access CSAT.
+Review the CSAT Portal and Survey Application User Manuals.

 Submit a Top-Screen and Receive a Risk Determination